Advance Inclusion in your workplace

-Name pronunciation is incredibly important; when someone gets it wrong, it can be more harmful than many realise.
+Name pronunciation is incredibly important.
+When someone gets it wrong, it can be more harmful than many realise.
 Many people have had to shorten their names, solely for the ease of others, rather than for personal preference.

 This name pronunciation guide will focus on why correct name pronunciation matters, how to get it right, how to correct those that don’t and more.